kentcdodds/testing-workshop/README.md

 I'm not sure how to prevent this from happening (suggestions appreciated!) but it happens every time you run the `e2e` tests.
 Just hit `Allow` (super annoying).
 Sorry about that 😞

+#### Windows users!!

+Unfortunately, the [cypress](https://www.cypress.io/) application does not yet support the Windows platform.
+You should still be able to run cypress in "headless" mode, but you will be unable to open the application for development.

+To get around this issue, you'll have to run the E2E portion of the workshop on Linux or Mac.
+I recommend either installing and booting your machine in Linux, or running a Linux Virtual Machine on your Windows computer.

+Alternatively, you could just forego the application bit and mostly observe that portion of the workshop.
+If you're doing this with a group, perhaps you could pair with someone who has a Mac or Linux machine.

 ### Running the app

 To get the app up and running (and really see if it worked), run: